Support for gathering mid-course feedback

 - Gathering Formative Feedback with Mid-Course Evaluations (The Centre for Teaching Support and Innovation, University of Toronto)

 - Mid-Semester Feedback on Teaching (Faculty Innovation Center, The University of Texas at Austin)

 - Midterm Student Feedback Guidebook (Holton et al. 2016)

 Alternatives to online surveys for mid-course feedback

 There are many ways to gather feedback on your teaching.
 Should you wish to explore, here are UBC resources on additional options:

-- Peer review of your online teaching is a process and form of evaluation designed to provide feedback to instructors about their teaching.
+- Peer review of teaching is a process designed to provide feedback to instructors about their teaching.
 It has been variously defined and is sometimes called “peer observation of teaching”.